 So block your knits.
-Enough with the excuses about how putting the socks on your feet or the hat on your head blocks them just fine (it doesn’t, you need water for the fibers to bloom).
+People say putting the socks on your feet or the hat on your head blocks them just fine, but it doesn’t.
+You need water for the fibers to bloom.
 You don’t need fancy blocking forms, but you do need to soak your knits without agitation, gently squeeze them out, and shape them to dry flat.
 If you don’t, it will be visible in your photos.
 Trust me.

 Wipe Down Your Camera Lens for Better Pictures of Knits

 Phone cameras are so advanced nowadays that you really don’t need anything else for good knitwear photography.
 Don’t believe me?
 Just scroll my Instagram.
 99.8% of the photos you see there are taken with my phone, a Google Pixel 4a (that’s not even the fancy one!).

 But let’s face it–our phones are filthy.
 I’ve tried to be more diligent about wiping mine down with Clorox wipes thanks to the ongoing pandemic, but even so, I am constantly touching it.
 It gets shoved into pockets and tucked into waistbands of leggings and passed to my kid so she can snap photos and tossed into purses full of snacks.
 I know I’m not the only one who abuses their phone like this.

 All that living leads to smears all over the camera lenses on our phones.
 Those smears cause blurry, dull photos.
 That’s the exact opposite of what we want when we’re taking pictures of our knitting.

 Take a look at what I mean.
 There are two pictures to the left.
 I took the first photo before wiping off the lens and the second photo after.
 I used the same lens settings on my phone (portrait mode, blur removed) and haven’t edited either of them.
 Notice the difference?